 Dr. Scott D. Augustine who invented the Bair Hugger more than 20 years ago, says 3M should recall it due to the risk of infections.
 3M has disputed the claim.

 The doctor from Minnesota warns the warm air process poses a risk to surgical patients who receive implants to their joints and heart valves.
 Augustine said he is concerned that patients are picking up serious infections.
 He is expected to provide testimony in forthcoming trials.
 Today he is the chief executive of a company that uses a device called the HotDog that utilizes conductive heat similar to an electric blanket, rather than forced air as used by the Bair Hugger.

 Lawsuits Against the Makers of the Bair Hugger

-More than 50 lawsuits have been filed against 3M Co. and the number may grow over the next few years.
+Thousands of lawsuits have been filed against 3M Co. and the number is growing.
 The patients who are suing say the device circulated contaminants and caused them debilitating and dangerous deep-joint infections.